 Source: Ostrom et al. CBTRUS Statistical Report: Primary Brain and Central Nervous System Tumors Diagnosed in the United States in 2008-2012.
 Neuro-Oncology 17:iv1 –iv62, 2015.

-Tocagen is developing a product candidate to treat HGG, which is under evaluation in an ongoing Phase 2/3 clinical trial, Toca 5.
+Tocagen is developing a product candidate to treat HGG, which is under evaluation in a Phase 3 clinical trial, Toca 5.
 Learn about the Toca 5 trial.

 See additional brain cancer resources below: